 Updated 03/2017 - Detailed data on trademark assignments and other transactions recorded at the USPTO since 1955

 Updated 12/2016 - Detailed patent litigation data on 74,623 unique district court cases filed during the period 1963-2015

 Updated 12/2016 - Highly flexible API, search and download query builder, bulk download, and visualization interface for exploring and analyzing 40 years of patent data

 Updated 10/2016 - Detailed information on claims from U.S. patents granted between 1976 and 2014 and U.S. patent applications published between 2001 and 2014

 Updated 08/2016 - Detailed data on published patent applications and granted patents relevant to cancer research and development

 Updated 07/2016 - Detailed information on 9.2 million publicly viewable patent applications filed with the USPTO through December 2014

 Updated 06/2015 - Time series and micro-level data by high-level NBER technology categories on applications, grants, and in-force patents spanning two centuries of innovation

-The release of these data is consistent with the agency's responsibility under 35 USC 2 to make information about patents and trademarks available to the public.
+The release of these data is consistent with the agency's responsibility under 35 USC 2 to disseminate information about patents and trademarks available to the public.
 Providing research datasets to allow for study of the economics of patents and trademarks is also an element in the USPTO economics research agenda.
-Furthermore, it supports the Obama administration's policy championing transparency and access to government under the "data.gov (link is external)" umbrella of initiatives.